jobbogamer/PokeStreamer-Tools/README.md

 3. Change settings to your desire.
 The file is pretty well commented, so hopefully it won't give you too much trouble.
 If it does, you can reach me on [Discord](https://discord.gg/FKDntWR).
 4. Save.
 (Obviously.)

-The default settings are what [Failstream](https://twitch.tv/failstream) uses, since I initially wrote this tool for him.
+The default settings are what [Failstream](https://twitch.tv/failstream) used in his first Pokémon Randomizer run, since I initially wrote this tool for him.
 His upcoming stream needs are also what spur the [roadmap](#roadmap) below.

 **Note**: Any time you update the `config.json` file, you will need to rebuild the project by running `build.cmd`.
 Alternatively, from `/node/`, you can run `autobuild.cmd`.
-This will automatically handle **most** changes to `config.json`, though changing some nuzlocke settings (e.g. enabling sound) won't update until you re-run webpack.
+This will automatically handle **most** changes to `config.json` (and any other config files referenced), though changing some nuzlocke settings (e.g. enabling sound) won't update until you re-run webpack.
 If a change doesn't seem to be taking effect, your best bet is just to restart webpack/rerun build.cmd.
-(There's an open issue about the styles, which unfortunately aren't being updated properly.)

 #### Build